A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: FMB methodology

-Based on the considerations above, we can apply Algorithm \ref{AlgFMB} to the GEL estimator.
-Step 1 --- Step 3 remain conceptually unchanged, but now we have to rely on i.i.d.\ bootstrapping the $\left\{B_T^{1/2}g_{T,t}\right\}$ (in \eqref{Eq.
-GEL_g}).
-As far as the bootstrap statistic is concerned, the principle of Step 4 stays the same as in the case of $\theta\in\mathbb{R}$, with the main change that the asymptotically pivotal statistic becomes:
+Step 1 --- Step 3 of the FMB Algorithm \ref{AlgFMB} remain conceptually unchanged.
+As far as the bootstrap statistic is concerned, the principles of Step 4 and Step 5 stay the same as in Algorithm \ref{AlgFMB}, the main change being that the asymptotically pivotal statistic becomes: